 It’s worth adding this simple daily exercise as there’s the added benefit of extra focus after a simple 20-minute walk.

 Use that extra focus to stay in the present moment and enjoy how good it feels to be outside.

 Mindfulness doesn’t have to be complicated – these simple mindfulness exercises and activities can help you get started.

 And the more you practice mindfulness, the easier it will become.
-Before you know it, mindfulness will be a part of your everyday life, and there’s nothing greater than enjoying the benefits of consistent mindfulness.
+Before you know it, it will be a part of your everyday life, and there’s nothing greater than enjoying the benefits of consistent mindfulness.

 To recap the ten mindfulness exercises and activities for older adults:

 - #1 Mindfulness meditation — focus your attention on the present moment and let go of negative thoughts and emotions